judiAbdullah/RE-LLMs/README.md

 - [JavaParse](https://github.com/judiAbdullah/RE-LLMs/tree/main/JavaParse) is a Netbeans project that takes Java source code, parses it and transforms stores it in XML format.
 The XML files are transformed into JSON with the scripts in [seq_generator_models](https://github.com/judiAbdullah/RE-LLMs/tree/main/seq_generator_models)

-- [dataset](https://github.com/judiAbdullah/RE-LLMs/tree/main/dataset) contains all data needed to start experiment and also the new generated data will be stored here
+- [dataset](https://github.com/judiAbdullah/RE-LLMs/tree/main/dataset) shll contain the data needed to start the experiment; also the generated data will be stored there
-    - `java_dataset` in startion experiment should include `java/final/jsonl` which will have all data split in .json form
+    - `java_dataset` when starting the experiment, it should include `java/final/jsonl` which will have all data split in .json form
-    - `python_dataset` in startion experiment should include `python/final/jsonl` which will have all data split in .json form
+    - `python_dataset` when starting the experiment, it should include `python/final/jsonl` which also splits the data in .json form

-- [modelsData](https://github.com/judiAbdullah/RE-LLMs/tree/main/modelsData/seq_codet5_finetuned) contains the trained model checkpoints folder and also finetuned folder starting experiment this folder should be empty after traing we will have both folder created by training script
+- [modelsData](https://github.com/judiAbdullah/RE-LLMs/tree/main/modelsData) shall contain the trained model checkpoints folder and also finetuned folder starting experiment this folder should be empty after traing we will have both folder created by training script

 - [seq_generator_models](https://github.com/judiAbdullah/RE-LLMs/tree/main/seq_generator_models)
     - `python_model` folder which stores the Python sequence generator